abbourne/abbourne.github.io/content/cyclingsafety/how_not_to_fall/index.md

 ## Become an Ambidextrous Unclipper

-Most people always put the same foot down, (usually the right foot).
+Most people always put the same foot down, usually the right foot.
 We get so we favour that foot in an emergency, even if we are leaning the other way.
-We get so used to having the same foot down, and starting with that foot down, that using the other foot is very awkward and unnatural.
+We get so used to having the same foot down that using the other foot is very awkward and unnatural.

 You **have** to train yourself to be equally comfortable with unclipping either foot.
 Otherwise, if you go to fall “the wrong way” you won’t be able to unclip in time to save yourself!